compono/idibu-api/webservices/applicant-management/applicant-management-webservice.md

 ---

-## New Applicant webhook
+## Application Received webhook
-For each account, it is possible to set up a webhook which will automatically ping a pre-defined URL whenever a new candidate arrives in the system.
+It is possible to set up a webhook which will automatically ping a pre-defined URL whenever a new candidate arrives in the system.

-The method is available as part of the [Service Management Webservice](https://github.com/oneworldmarket/idibu-api/blob/master/webservices/service-management/service-management-webservice.md#setting-up-an-aptrack-webhook).
+It is available as part of the [Webhook Management Webservice](https://github.com/oneworldmarket/idibu-api/blob/master/webservices/webhook-management/webhook-management-webservice.md#applicationreceived).